-My client needs the tank tested – is that something you can do and what is the difference between a pressure test and soil sampling?
+My client needs the tank tested – is that something you can do, and what is the difference between a pressure test and soil sampling?

-We do soil sampling – soil sampling looks at the soil below the tank sides, the soil is collected and then delivered to an NJDEP certified laboratory for analysis – we then provide a written report of findings ——- -since the Vacuum testing is normally done when the tanks are going to be left in service, this is not the most advisable method to determine the impact to the soil and is generally used at gasoline stations.
+We do soil sampling – soil sampling looks at the soil below the tank sides.
+The soil is collected and then delivered to an NJDEP-certified laboratory for analysis – we then provide a written report of findings — since the Vacuum testing is normally done when the tanks are going to be left in service, this is not the most advisable method to determine the impact to the soil and is generally used at gasoline stations.

 We can take either side of the tank removal argument:

-Buyer: We’ll pay for the cost of the tank removal – we just don’t want to buy an unknown liability – we want to remove the tank before we purchase – the current owner has been in the house for a while they may have some third party insurance which we cannot access once we own the house.
+Buyer: We’ll pay for the cost of the tank removal – we just don’t want to buy an unknown liability – we want to remove the tank before we purchase – the current owner has been in the house for a while; they may have some third party insurance which we cannot access once we own the house.

-Seller: Remove it when you own the house – if it leaks apply to the fund — you’ll get your money back in 5 years.
+Seller: Remove it when you own the house – if it leaks, apply to the fund — you’ll get your money back in 5 years.

-Seller: I have Proguard warranty on the tank and its transferable use that
+Seller: I have Proguard warranty on the tank, and its transferable use that

-Do You or Your Clients Have More Questions About Underground Tanks?
+Got More Questions About Underground Tanks?